angela-goncalves/angela-goncalves/README.md

 ### My technical acumen in
 - responsive design and client-focused development,
 - strong commitment to clear communication,
-- *problem-solving*,
+- problem-solving,
 - proactive learning.

-### Currently, I'm leveraging my strong analytical skills and creative thinking to explore the frontiers of *AI*.
+Currently, I'm leveraging my strong analytical skills and creative thinking to explore the frontiers of *AI*.</br>
 Eager to contribute to and grow with a forward-thinking team.

 ## What I like